-- 1. The plaintiff, The Free Speech Club Ltd. (the "Club") is a corporation formed under the Canada Business Corporations Act, RSC 1985, c C-44 with a registered office in Vancouver, British Columbia. - 2.
-The plaintiff, Noah Alter ("Alter") is a resident of Vancouver, British Columbia who, at all material times, was a fee-paying student at The University of British Columbia ("UBC").
+- 1. The plaintiff, The Free Speech Club Ltd. (the "Club") is a corporation formed under the Canada Business Corporations Act, RSC 1985, c C-44 with a registered office in Vancouver, British Columbia. - The plaintiff, Noah Alter ("Alter") is a resident of Vancouver, British Columbia who, at all material times, was a fee-paying student at The University of British Columbia ("UBC").
 Alter was the President of the Club during the 2018-2019 and 2019-2020 academic years. - 3.
 The plaintiff, Jarryd Jaeger ("Jaeger") is a resident of Vancouver, British Columbia who, at all material times, was a fee-paying student at UBC.
-He was the President of the Club for the 2020-2021 academic year. - 4.
+He was the President of the Club for the 2020- 2021 academic year. - 4.
 The plaintiff, Cooper Asp ("Asp") is a resident of Vancouver, British Columbia who, at all material times was a fee-paying student.
 He was the President of the Club for the 2020-2021 academic year and, at all material times, a director of the Club and actively involved in the Club's activities at the UBC's campus (Alter, Jaeger and Asp are referred to herein collectively as the "Students"). - 5.
 The defendant, Her Majesty the Queen in Right of the Province of British Columbia (the "Provincial Crown") is named in these proceedings pursuant to section 7 of the Crown Proceeding Act, RSBC 1996, c.
 89 and section 24(1) of the Canadian Charter of Rights and Freedoms, Part 1 of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11 (the "Charter").
-The Provincial Crown assigns a Minister to oversee the government's delivery of the program of university education (the "Minister").
-The Provincial Crown's address for service is in care of the Honourable Niki Sharma, Attorney General, PO Box 9044 Stn Prov Govt, Victoria, BC V8W 9E2. - 6.
-UBC is a corporation continued under the University Act, RSBC 1996, c 468 (the "University Act").
-The UBC is composed of and controlled by, inter alios, a board of governors and the Vancouver senate.
+The Provincial Crown assigns a Minister to oversee the government's delivery of the program of university education, being the Minister of Post-Secondary Education and Future Skills and previously referred to as the Minister of Advanced Education, Skills and Training (the "Minister").
+The Provincial Crown's address for service is in care of the Honourable Niki Sharma, Attorney General, PO Box 9044 Stn Prov Govt, Victoria, BC V8W 9E2.

+6. The defendant, the University of British Columbia ("UBC") is a corporation continued under the University Act, RSBC 1996, c 468 (the "University Act").
+The UBC is composed of and controlled by, inter alios, a board of governors (the "BOG") and the Vancouver senate.
 UBC's address for service is in care of the Office of the University Counsel, 6328 Memorial Road, Room 240, Vancouver, BC, V6T 1Z2.